 8. Improvise a Safe Tick Remover

-Insert the thread to make a loop at one end and the long ends at the other then use the lasso and loop it around the tick.
+Insert the thread to make a loop at one end and the long ends at the other, then use the lasso and loop it around the tick.
 Pull the long ends to tighten the noose and remove the tick out.

-9. Carry All Your Water in One Trip with a Stick
+9. Carry All Your Water in One Trip With a Stick

-10. Turn an Old Bike into a Crossbow
+10. Turn an Old Bike Into a Crossbow

 Make this nifty survival equipment by stripping the bike wheel to its frame and clean them.
 Cut the rim in half using a saw and round off the ragged edges with a file.

-11. Turn Lemons into Power
+11. Turn Lemons Into Power